Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Overview of Forearm Anatomy

 The forearm is the part of your arm between your elbow and wrist.
 It is the lower part of your arm.
 Forearm anatomy consists of various bones, muscles, joints, and nerves.
-Inside the forearm, there are two bones called the radius and ulna, connected by an elastic tissue called the interosseous membrane.
+Inside the forearm are two bones called the radius and ulna, connected by an elastic tissue called the interosseous membrane.
 On the outside, your forearm has muscles that help you move your wrist, fingers, and elbow.
 Some muscles bend your wrist and fingers (flexors), some straighten them out (extensors), and others help you turn your hand palm up or palm down.
-In the middle of your forearm, there is a line dividing it into two sections.
+In the middle of your forearm, a line divides it into two sections.
 The back part holds the muscles that straighten your fingers and wrist, and the radial nerve controls it.
-The front part holds the muscles that bend your fingers and wrist, mainly controlled by the median nerve.
+The front part has the muscles that bend your fingers and wrist, mainly controlled by the median nerve.

 The ulnar nerve also goes through your forearm.
-Overall, your forearm muscles are bigger on the front because they fight against gravity when you lift things.
+Your forearm muscles are bigger on the front because they fight against gravity when you lift things.

 In this article, we will see all the different parts of forearm anatomy to understand their functions and names.